TrellixVulnTeam/hither_U4DF/doc/faq.md

 by the KACHERY_STRORAGE_DIR environment variable.

-In hither applications, this directory is used to store any sort of input files required by processing pipelines.
+In hither applications, this directory is used to store any sort of input files required by processing pipelines, and the outputs of job runs.
 Additionally, hither supports operations on potentially very large mathematical structures, which can include numpy arrays of several gigabytes in size.
 For performance and data integrity reasons, any numpy array which is the input to